amaranth-lang/amaranth/docs/glossary.rst

 .. _PLL:

  **PLL (Phase-locked loop)**
-  A phase-locked loop is an electronic circuit with a controllable oscillator that constantly adjusts in response to an input signal.
+  An electronic circuit with a controllable oscillator that constantly adjusts in response to an input signal.

   Its purpose is to generate a derived clock signal that can be faster or slower than the input signal.
 The derived clock signal can be the result of dividing an input frequency.
 PLLs can increase frequency by a non-integer factor.